WarpRomo/IntelliFan/README.md

 ## Web-app

-The user can control the fan through their phone or laptop by connecting to the web server hosted over HTTP on the same WiFi.
-Created by Warren and Zilu.
+The user can control the fan through their phone or laptop by connecting to the web server hosted over HTTP on the same WiFi.<br>Created by Warren and Zilu.
 <details>
 <summary>Web App Demo</summary>
   <div align="center">